 Although the United Nations (UN) has also pledged to support the power transition process in Syria, HTS is still listed as a terrorist organization by the US, the European Union and the UN.

 Meanwhile, the US is working to stabilize the situation in the Middle East.
-Secretary of State Antony Blinken and National Security Adviser Jake Sullivan have traveled to the region to support a ceasefire in Gaza and ensure a transition of power in Syria.
+Secretary of State Antony Blinken and National Security Advisor Jake Sullivan have traveled to the region to support a ceasefire in Gaza and ensure a transition of power in Syria.

 Many Western countries also warned outside powers against military intervention and stressed the need to respect Syria's territorial integrity.